Household HAZARDOUS Waste

 *Paint, once completely dried, can be throw out with normal household trash.
 For large quantities, consider donating or adding cat litter to help dry out.
 For cleaners and pesticides, it is best if placing in the trash that they are kept separated by placing them in different plastic bags.
 However, residents often seek to dispose of their HHW in a more protective manner (https://www.tceq.texas.gov/p2/hhw)

 The City of Kerrville holds an annual Household Hazardous Waste Collection.
-For the 2019 Fiscal Year, it is tentatively scheduled for February 2020.
+For the 2019 Fiscal Year, it is tentatively scheduled for April 25, 2020.
+Details coming soon.

 Listed below are a few reminders for the HHW event: